- About Us

 The ACLU of Arizona undertakes litigation when doing so is the most effective way to advance a civil liberties concern.
 We file lawsuits that will have an impact on people's rights by setting a legal precedent or affecting the policies and actions of public officials.
 We both provide direct legal representation to people and file amicus (friend-of-the-court) briefs addressing civil liberties issues in cases initiated by others.
 All the ACLU's legal work is on a pro bono basis; we never charge for our legal services.

 State of Arizona v.
 Milke: In December 2007, the ACLU of Arizona filed an amicus (friend-of-the court) brief on behalf of Deborah Milke, who has been on death row for 18 years.
 The ACLU amicus brief focuses on questionable police practices, specifically the unreliability of confessions in the absence of a video record.
 In September 2009, a unanimous panel of the 9th Circuit found that there was no evidence in the record that Deborah had voluntarily given up her right to remain silent before the confession and remanded the case.
 An evidentiary hearing occurred before federal court Judge Broomfield.
-Despite the fact that state prosecutors had not met their burden of demonstrating that Milke’s confession was voluntary and that the one testifying police officer was not credible, the court adopted the position of the state and ruled against her.
-This devastating decision is being challenged in the 9th Circuit and oral argument occurred on November 3, 2010.
-Deborah is currently awaiting a decision by the 9th Circuit as to whether or not she’ll get another opportunity to challenge her death sentence.
+Despite the fact that state prosecutors had not met their burden of demonstrating that Milke’s confession was voluntary and the interrogating officer Saldate was the only witness to the alleged confession and he intentionally did not take notes nor make recording and re-created what was said after the fact, the court adopted the position of the state and ruled against her.
+It has been revealed that Saldate had a history of fabricating confessions, but the County Attorney’s office failed to inform the defense of this crucial information; subsequently the relevant personnel records are missing.

 Riley v.
 City of Prescott: On August 8, 2011 the ACLU of Arizona, with the firm of Martin & Bonnett, filed a federal lawsuit against Prescott Mayor Kuykendall and other officials on behalf of KayAnne Riley.
 KayAnne was fired from her job with the Yavapai County Humane Society (YHS), a City contractor after pressure from Mayor Kuykendall because she had spoken out about past acts of retaliation and bullying by the Mayor and the City.
 KayAnne was very well qualified for her job as a former war correspondent, public relations person and former Marine.
 The Mayor caused her firing consistent with his history of retaliatory acts against City employees.
 The Mayor filed a Motion to Dismiss a week after the case was filed (it was election season), and we filed in opposition.
 Agreeing with our position in his ruling, on February 16, 2012, Judge James Teilborg declined to dismiss Mayor Kuykendall or Prescott as defendants, noting that the facts in the Complaint state a plausible claim that the Mayor "violated Plaintiff's constitutional rights to engage in free speech free of governmental interference."
 Earlier in December 2011 a partial settlement was reached with the YHS defendants.
 In return for a payment to KayAnne Riley, these defendants were dismissed from the case.
-Discovery involving the remaining defendants is ongoing and a trial should be scheduled some time in 2013.
+Discovery involving the remaining defendants has ended, and the parties are submitting their requests for Summary Judgment.

 Franco-Gonzalez v.
 Napolitano (Fair Treatment for Detained Migrants): The ACLU of Arizona is co-counsel in Franco, which seeks relief for mentally ill immigrants detained in Arizona, California and Washington by requiring the federal government to provide independent competency evaluations for individuals who may be suffering from a mental illness and to appoint counsel in cases where one cannot represent themselves on account of their disability.
 Without the right to court-appointed counsel, immigration hearings are already difficult for most pro se immigrants.
 For the mentally ill, presenting legal claims in court becomes nearly impossible often resulting in due process violations including unlawful and/or prolonged detention and wrongful deportation.
 Protecting the rights of this vulnerable population is critical to establishing greater protections for all immigrants in their removal hearings which carry great consequences including family separation, deprivation of liberty and threats to safety and well-being.
 The ACLU of Arizona is co-counsel on this case with the ACLU of Southern California, ACLU Immigrants' Rights Project, ACLU of San Diego, Public Counsel, Mental Health Advocacy Services, the Northwest Immigrant Rights Project and Sullivan & Cromwell, LLP.
 In a very important decision, in December 2011 the request by Plaintiffs for class certification was granted by Judge Gee, enabling the litigation to go forward on behalf of all present and future persons subjected to possible deportation without representation despite lacking the ability to understand or participate in the immigration proceedings.